 In September 2011, we entered into an Amended and Restated Credit Agreement (the "Term Credit Agreement") with Bank of America, N.A., as administrative agent and a lender, and the other lenders party thereto.
 Pursuant to the Term Credit Agreement, we borrowed \$750 million in term loans on the closing date and may borrow up to an additional \$100 million in term loans upon our request subject to certain conditions, including Company and lender approval.
 We used approximately \$600 million of the proceeds of the loans to repay indebtedness under our prior term loan facility, approximately \$147 million of the proceeds to pay down indebtedness under our revolving credit facility and a portion of the proceeds to pay fees and expenses related to the Term Credit Agreement.
-The loans under the Term Credit Agreement bear interest, at our option, at either the Base Rate (as defined in the Term Credit Agreement)
+The loans under the Term Credit Agreement) bear interest, at our option, at either the Base Rate (as defined in the Term Credit Agreement)

 plus an applicable margin or the Eurodollar Rate (as defined in the Term Credit Agreement) plus an applicable margin.
 The applicable margin for the Base Rate loans is a range of 0.375% to 1.50% and the applicable margin for Eurodollar Rate loans is a range of 1.375% to 2.50%, both based on our debt-to-earnings leverage ratio at the end of each fiscal quarter.
 The initial interest rate of the loans borrowed on September 30, 2011 is the 3-month Eurodollar Rate plus 1.75%, or a total of 2.12%.
 For the year ended September 30, 2011, the average interest rate of our prior term loan facility was 3.09%.
-Payments of the initial principal amount outstanding under the Term Credit Agreement are required on a quarterly basis beginning on December 31, 2012, while interest payments are required on a quarterly basis beginning December 31, 2011.
-Any remaining principal of the loans under the Term Credit Agreement is due no later than July 20, 2016.
-Accrued interest is payable in arrears on a quarterly basis for Base Rate loans, and at the end of the applicable interest period (but at least every three months) for Eurodollar Rate loans.
+Payments of the initial principal amount outstanding under the Term Credit Agreement are required on a quarterly basis beginning on December 31, 2012, while interest payments are required on a quarterly basis for Base Rate loans, and at the end of the applicable interest period (but at least every three months) for Eurodollar Rate loans.
 We may optionally prepay the loans at any time, without penalty.